vasa-chi/purescript-book/2 - Getting Started.md

 Let's start out simple.
 We'll use the PureScript compiler `psc` directly to compile a basic Hello World! program.
 As the chapter progresses, we'll automate more and more of the development process, until we can build our app from scratch including all dependencies with three standard commands.

-First of all, create a directory `src` for your source files, and paste the following into a file named `src/Main.purs`:
+First of all, create a directory `src` for your source files, and paste the following into a file named `src/Chapter2.purs`:

 ```
-module Main where
+module Chapter2 where

 import Debug.Trace